makandra/geordi/README.md

 When your project is running Capistrano 3, deployment will use `cap deploy` instead of `cap deploy:migrations`.
 You can force using `deploy` by passing the -M option: `geordi deploy -M staging`.

+### `geordi docker`

+Manage docker containers for the current project.

+Manage docker containers to run your project dockerized.

+It expects a docker-compose file that specifies all services, and a service named "main" that opens a shell for the project.

+There are two subcommands:

+- geordi docker setup
+  Builds all docker containers.
+- geordi docker shell
+  Runs the docker service named 'main'.

 ### `geordi drop-databases`